Sameesunkaria/OutlineView/README.md

 `OutlineView` is implemented using the public API for SwiftUI, leading to some limitations that are hard to workaround.

 - The content of the cells has to be represented as an `NSView`.
 This is required as `NSOutlineView` has internal methods for automatically changing the selected cell's text color.
 A SwiftUI `Text` is not accessible from AppKit, and therefore, any SwiftUI `Text` views will not be able to adopt the system behavior for the highlighted cell's text color.
 Providing an `NSView` with `NSTextField`s for displaying text allows us to work around that limitation.
 - Automatic height `NSOutlineView`s still seems to require an initial cell height to be provided.
 This in itself is not a problem, but the default `fittingSize` of an `NSView` with the correct constraints around a multiline `NSTextField` is miscalculated.
 The `NSTextField`'s width does not seem to be bounded when the fitting size is calculated (even if a correct max-width constraint was provided to the `NSView`).
 So, if you have a variable height `NSView`, you have to make sure that the `fittingSize` is computed appropriately.
+(Setting the `NSTextField.preferredMaxLayoutWidth` to the expected width for fitting size calculations should be sufficient.)